Economic Damages and Lost Profits Expert Witness Services

 Quality controls and model validation

 Well-supported opinions usually include basic quality controls: completeness testing (do the records capture all revenue?), cross-checks to bank deposits or processor data, tie-outs between sales detail and the general ledger, and reasonableness checks against capacity and industry benchmarks.
-Sensitivity tables (for baseline growth, margin, and discount rate) help the court see whether the result depends on a single aggressive assumption or remains stable across reasonable ranges.
-These steps also make deposition and trial testimony easier because the expert can explain how the model was tested and why alternative explanations were considered.
+Sensitivity tables (for baseline growth, margin, and discount rate) help attorneys, mediators, arbitrators, courts, and other decision-makers see whether the result depends on a single aggressive assumption or remains stable across reasonable ranges.
+These steps also make deposition, hearing, arbitration, and trial testimony easier because the expert can explain how the model was tested and why alternative explanations were considered.

 Documents and Data Checklist